 There are many different types and the choices can be overwhelming.
 It’s probably best to consider what colour(s) you need first.
 Do you need a single colour, or do you need it to be colour-changing?

 Bear in mind that even white has two options: Warm White and Cool White.
 Warm White has a yellowish colour, whereas Cool White is bluish in tone.
-As a basic rule of thumb, Warm White is often chosen for living areas as it’s seen as more ‘relaxing’.
-Cool White is usually a good choice for bathrooms or commercial spaces.
+As a basic rule of thumb, Warm White is often chosen for living & dining areas as it’s seen as more ‘relaxing’.
+Cool White is usually a better choice for bathrooms or commercial spaces.
 Please be aware that the colour of the light may appear slightly different depending on the environment in which they are installed.
 For example, a Cool White light cast on to a warmly-coloured background will appear warmer than if cast on to a pure white surface.

 Colour-changing strips are known as RGB, because they contain Red, Green and Blue LEDs.
 Simple RGB strips combine the three colours to create the illusion of white light, but there are also RGBW and RGBWW cables which also contain dedicated White LEDs.
 These will create a ‘purer’ white light, thanks to the chip whose sole job it is to provide white light.
 This also allows for a wider range of colours to be displayed as the white LED can be used in conjunction with the colours, giving more subtle variations.